stancl/tenancy-docs/source/docs/v3/integrations/scout.blade.md

 ---

 # Laravel Scout {#laravel-scout}
+> Note: Make sure the Scout config file is published

 After [installing Scout](https://laravel.com/docs/9.x/scout#installation), make sure the models of all tenants aren't being imported in the same index by prefixing the model indices with the current tenant's key.
-You can achieve that by adding a listener with this code to the TenancyInitialized event in your TenancyServiceProvider:
+You can achieve that by adding a listener with this code to the `TenancyInitialized` event in your `TenancyServiceProvider`:

 ```php
 config(['scout.prefix' => tenant()->getTenantKey()]);